overegneered/manim-eng/README.md

 Those who know CircuiTikZ will know that it can't actually do all of the above, but why not make something better than your inspiration?
 On top of these features, I wanted a clean, intuitive, Pythonic interface to the library.
 No available option that I could find had all of this.
 Making my own was also an excellent way to get familiar with Manim, and a fun project.

+## Getting started

+Head over to the [documentation](https://docs.manim-eng.egneer.ing) to get started with your first circuit diagrams!

 ## Development

 ### Environment setup